dpawlows/ozone/docs/inputs.rst

   #TSTEP
   nseconds

 The time step.
-Currently, a time step larger than 900s should not be used.
+Currently, a time step larger than 1200s should not be used.
+However, the time step depends on the irradiance specified in the model.
+Testing should be done when varying the irradiance to determine the appropriate time step.

 .. _photodata: